ebzzry/ebzzry.github.io/en/fkd/quotes.md

   stronger.<br>―Friedrich Nietzsche

-- The three most important days of your live are the day you were born, the day you find out why you were born, and the day you discover how to contribute the gift that you were born to give.<br>―Taylor Hartman
+- The three most important days of your life are the day you were born, the day you find out why you were born, and the day you discover how to contribute the gift that you were born to give.<br>―Taylor Hartman